Whale Watching on Cat Balou Cruises

 When is the whale watching season?

-Our Whale Watching cruises operate during the Humpback Whales southern migration.
+Our Whale Watching cruises operate during the Humpback Whale. migration.
+From May to July they can be seen travelling north from Antarctica to the Coral Sea.
 During August some of the whales are still heading north however some will begin their migration south.
 September and October are the months when we see the largest number of whales passing by Eden on their southern migration.

 What whales will we see?